Separation of atomic and molecular ions by ion mobility with an RF carpet: Conclusion and Outlook

 \section{Conclusion and Outlook}

 The separation by ion mobility in gas-filled stopping cells with RF structures was developed and successfully implemented at the FRS-IC.
 In this work, it was shown for an RF carpet, however, similar results can be also expected for RF funnels.
 Suppression of molecular contaminants by almost three orders of magnitude for less than $50~\%$ loss of the ions of interest was demonstrated.
 A background level of less than $1~\%$ for a very broad mass-to-charge range of 25 u/e was achieved.
 Neutralization of molecular ions at the RF carpet surface helps to reduce unnecessary space charge effects at the extraction nozzle and in the downstream beamline.
 In addition, it can be used to remove strongly-bound molecules that are difficult to break up by collision-induced dissociation in the RFQ beamline.
-Long storage of the ions at the surface of the RF carpet makes the separation even more efficient.
-Therefore, in the future, the separation by ion mobility can be used together with the novel method for the measurement of half-lives and decay branching ratios of exotic nuclei described in \cite{Misku2019a}.
 In combination with other separation methods, this technique can be a very powerful tool for the suppression of molecular background and significant improvement of the cleanliness of the measured spectrum.
-Although the ion mobility value of the molecular contaminant obtained in this work ($K_0(\mathrm{MC80})=(12\pm2$)~cm$ ^{2} $/(Vs)) has a relatively large uncertainty due to the dead-time effects, the developed technique can also be, in principle, used as a complementary method for measurements of ion mobility.
+Although the ion mobility value of the molecular contaminant obtained in this work ($K_0(\mathrm{MC80})=(12\pm2$)~cm$ ^{2} $/(Vs)) has a relatively large uncertainty due to the dead-time effects, the developed technique can also be, in principle, used as a complementary method for the measurement of ion mobilities.

 It is important to note that the developed technique requires an extended understanding of the interplay of the system’s operating conditions and parameters.
 In addition, the current RF carpet is resonance-driven, so the applied RF voltage and, therefore, the separation by ion mobility may be affected by small temperature changes.
 This will be avoided in the future by implementing an active RF-amplitude and areal density regulation.